-Company Name – Maruti Suzuki India Limited (Maruti Suzuki)
+Company Name – Maruti Suzuki India Ltd (Maruti Suzuki)

 1. What is interesting about the stock?

 Some advertisements (like the one above) leave an everlasting impression due to the pertinence of the message.
-Remember the little Sikh boy saying “Papa ki karaan, petrol khatam hi nahin haunda”, or the liquor baron look alike buying a yacht whose main consideration was “Kitna deti hai?”, or the young boy in Ladakh nodding in affirmative when asked about a nearby Maruti service station in the middle of barren Ladhaki terrain?
-Maruti Suzuki has been India’s leading passenger vehicles brand because it understands the psyche of the cost conscious (purchase price, maintenance cost and resale value) Indian car buyer to perfection and is able to cater to him/her in every nook and corner of the country.
-These factors have helped the Company retain its pole position with 7 of the top 10 models sold in a month usually belonging to Maruti Suzuki.
+Remember the little Sikh boy saying “Papa ki karaan, petrol khatam hi nahin haunda”, or the liquor baron looked like buying a yacht whose main consideration was “Kitna deti hai?”, or the young boy in Ladakh nodding in affirmative when asked about a nearby Maruti service station in the middle of barren Ladhaki terrain?
+Maruti Suzuki has been India’s leading passenger vehicles brand because it understands the psyche of the cost-conscious (purchase price, maintenance cost, and resale value) Indian car buyer to perfection and can cater to him/her in every nook and corner of the country.
+These factors have helped the Company retain its pole position with 5 of the top 10 models sold in a month usually belonging to Maruti Suzuki.

 Maruti Suzuki India is a subsidiary of Suzuki Motor Corporation (SMC), Japan.
 The Company has two manufacturing facilities located in Gurugram and Manesar in Haryana, with a production capacity of 1.5 Mn units per annum.
 Suzuki Motor Gujarat Pvt.
 Ltd. (SMG), a subsidiary of SMC, was set up in Hansalpur, Gujarat in 2017 and has an additional annual production capacity of 0.75 Mn units resulting in a total capacity of 2.25 Mn units.
 Maruti sells 14 car models through ~1,050 car dealers in 33 states and 280 cities and has over 4,000 service stations.

 The silver lining has been improving exports.
-In the first 9 months of FY22, ~170,000 units have been exported by Maruti Suzuki.
+In FY22, ~240,000 units have been exported by Maruti Suzuki.
 Africa is a large market for Maruti with South Africa being a key contributor due to Jimny’s popularity and expanding distribution network on the back of the tie-up with Toyota.

 2. Key Historical Financials

-FY20 and FY21 were troublesome years for the Company with revenue declining by 10% CAGR over the 2 year period and PAT declining by 24% CAGR.
+FY20 and FY21 were troublesome years for the Company with revenue declining by 10% CAGR over the 2 years and PAT declining by 24% CAGR.
 Revenue has recovered in FY22 with a growth of 26% on a YoY basis

-The NBFC crisis that led to an increase in borrowing costs and enhanced application rejection rate (from 3-4% to 15-20%), BS VI emission norms impacting price of entry level cars by as much as 20% and COVID-19 have all contributed to the declining sales.
+The NBFC crisis led to an increase in borrowing costs and enhanced application rejection rate (from 3-4% to 15-20%), BS-VI emission norms impacting the price of entry-level cars by as much as 20% and COVID-19 have all contributed to the declining sales

-Semi-conductor shortage coupled with high fixed costs of the operations, due to the take-or-pay capacity arrangement with the Suzuki Gujarat plant has led to consistently declining revenue and profitability margins.
+Semi-conductor shortage and higher commodity prices coupled with high fixed costs of the operations, due to the take-or-pay capacity arrangement with the Suzuki Gujarat plant has led to consistently declining revenue and profitability margins.

 3. What is my view on company valuation?

-Maruti Suzuki is currently trading at EV/EBITDA (TTM) ratio of c.
-40x and P/E (TTM) ratio of c.
-57x.
-Tata Motors on the other hand is trading at EV/EBITDA (TTM) ratio of c.
-8.3x.
+Maruti Suzuki is currently trading at an EV/EBITDA (TTM) ratio of c.
+33x and P/E (TTM) ratio of c.
+66x.
+Tata Motors on the other hand is trading at an EV/EBITDA (TTM) ratio of c.
+9.4x.
 Given that Maruti has been losing market share, the current valuation seems to be expensive.
 However, like cricket commentators often say, form is temporary but class is permanent.
-If Maruti can get its strategy on customer preferences right (SUV, EV), launch new and attractive products and restructure its current fixed cost arrangement with Suzuki Gujarat plant, it could justify these valuations.
+If Maruti can get its strategy on customer preferences right (SUV, EV), launch new and attractive products and restructure its current fixed cost arrangement with the Suzuki Gujarat plant, it could justify these valuations.